-Now that you have decided to create/configure your business to accept credit cards as one form of payment for the goods or services you offer to your customers, you may be curious what impact that decision will have on your business operations.
+Now that you've decided to create/configure your business to accept credit cards as a form of payment, you may be curious what impact that decision will have on your business operations.
 Working towards aligning your policies, procedures, standards, and controls with the requirements set forth in the Payment Card Industry Data Security Standard (PCI DSS) can be quite adventurous.
-There are likely to be some agonizing choices about how best to protect the cardholder data that you either store, process, or transmit.
+You'll need to make sometimes agonizing choices about how best to protect the cardholder data that you either store, process, or transmit.
 You might even question the decision to accept credit card payments.
 Are the benefits derived from accepting credit card transactions worth the headaches?

-While that is a question I cannot answer for you, I can emphatically tell you this: if your business model includes accepting credit card payments, you have the responsibility to validate on a periodic basis that your suite of controls remains in compliance with the PCI DSS.
+I can't answer that question for you, but I can emphatically tell you this: If your business model includes accepting credit card payments, you have the responsibility to periodically validate that your suite of controls remains in compliance with the PCI DSS.
 If your respective acquirer or payment brand does not require you to submit a PCI DSS Report on Compliance (ROC), then you are eligible to evaluate your compliance utilizing a self-assessment questionnaire (SAQ).
 However, there are multiple versions of the PCI DSS SAQs to meet various scenarios.
-I have seen many of our customers struggle with the same challenge – which SAQ should I complete?
-When determining which SAQ is right for your organization, technical details do mater!
+I have seen many of our customers struggle with the same challenge: Which SAQ should I complete?
+When determining which SAQ is right for your organization, technical details matter!

 The following are some of the core questions you will have to ask yourself in determining which SAQ to select for your self-assessment:

 As noted at the beginning of this blog, there can be agonizing choices to make when it comes to implementing controls and validating your PCI compliance.
-Selecting an improper Self-Assessment Questionnaire for your PCI DSS compliance efforts will likely lead to additional work on your part after your acquirer and/or payment brand reviews your submitted SAQ.
-You cannot avoid choosing a SAQ.
+Selecting an improper self-assessment questionnaire for your PCI DSS compliance efforts will likely lead to additional work on your part after your acquirer and/or payment brand reviews your submitted SAQ.
+You can't avoid choosing a SAQ.
 And don’t forget that all of this is subject to change if the DSS is changed in any way.
 This blog was created with PCI DSS v3.2.1 in place.

-If you are still unclear about which SAQ to complete, we can help.
-Please contact us here: [email protected]
+If you are still unclear about which SAQ to complete, NuHarbor can help.
+Contact us today!

 You can also visit our website to see our available PCI services: